Beerburrum, Queensland: Geography

 The eastern part of the locality is low-lying land with many creeks which drain into the Pumicestone Passage.
 The western part of the locality is higher hillier land and includes two of the Glass House Mountains: Mount Beerburrum and Mount Tibberoowuccum, both of which are protected within the Glass House Mountains National Park.

 Beerburrum is a mountain which rises to 280 m above sea level.
 It is composed of porphyritic trachyte.
 The mountain has complex rainforest, with some endangered plant species such as Tindal's stringybark (Eucalyptus tindaliae), Pink bloodwood (Corymbia intermedia) and Smooth-barked apple (Angophora leiocarpa).
 Scribbly gum (Eucalyptus racemosa) is locally predominant in places, with the largest tract retained on Mount Beerburrum.
 The mountain has a forestry fire tower with a viewing platform at the summit.

 Mount Tibberoowuccum is composed of alkali rhyolite.
 It is 220 m high.
 The mountain is a dome-shaped rock surrounded by eucalypt open forest, as well as complex rainforest, although the area is not extensive.
 There is a small population of Narrow-leaf bitter-pea (Daviesia Mimosoides) present on the southern slope of the mountain.
 This shrub is widespread in Victoria and New South Wales, but rare in Queensland, and the Mount Tiberoocwuccum population is the most northerly known.

+Climate

+Beerburrum has a warm humid subtropical climate (Köppen: Cfa) with hot, very wet summers and very mild, drier winters.
+The wettest recorded day was 22 February 1992 with 323.8 mm of rainfall.
+Extreme temperatures ranged from 43.7 C on 4 January 2014 to 1.8 C on 9 July 2014.